abhishekg2048/UFC_Fight-Data-Analysis/README.md

 # 🥊 UFC Fight Data Analysis

 ## 📖 Introduction
 This project analyzes 3 decades of UFC fight data to uncover trends in fighter attributes, performance metrics, and fight outcomes.
-An online dataset has been utilized with several added columns calculating differntials to facilitate meaningful comparisons.
-All insights are summarized through Excel pivot tables and visual charts.
+An online dataset has been utilized with several added columns calculating differntials to facilitate analysis.
+All insights are summarized through Excel pivot tables and visualizations.

 ## 📂 Contents
 ### 1. Main Dataset